The Bankrate promise

-If you want access to the top rewards credit cards available, it’s worth spending some time building your credit score before you apply for a rewards credit card.
+If you want access to the top rewards credit cards, it’s worth spending some time building your credit score before you apply.
 Some steps you can take to build credit include:

-- Become an authorized user on a family member’s credit card — as long as they have good credit and a strong credit history already.
+- Become an authorized user on a trusted friend or family member’s credit card — as long as they practice good credit habits and have a strong credit history already.

-- Use a program like Experian Boost to build credit using rent and utility payments.
+- Use credit-building tools like Experian Boost to build credit using rent and utility payments.

-- Pay down debt in order to lower your credit utilization rate.
+- Pay down any existing debt to lower your credit utilization rate.

 - Monitor your credit reports from all three bureaus for errors, which you can do for free using AnnualCreditReport.com.